 Kitzbuhel Travel Guide

-Kitzbühel in the Austrian Alps © Austrian National Tourist Office
+KitzbÃ¼hel in the Austrian Alps © Valerii Tkachenko

 Among Austrian ski resorts, Kitzbühel is reputedly the most commercial, glamorous, and expensive.
 The beautiful alpine town dates back to the 9th century and has remained fairly unspoilt.
 In the winter holiday season, you will hear the jingle of bells as a horse-drawn sleigh is pulled through Kitzbühel's cobbled, traffic-free town centre.
 There is an extensive and varied skiing area offering excellent skiing and snowboarding, both on and off-piste, but be prepared for a lack of snow in places.
 Due to Kitzbühel's low altitude, the lower slopes are rarely open.
 If the skiing doesn't tire you out while on holiday in Kitzbühel, the nightlife certainly will.
-The atmosphere is bright, boisterous and fun and doesn't stop till the not-quite-so-early hours.
+The atmosphere is bright, boisterous, and fun, and it doesn't stop till the not-quite-so-early hours.
 Kitzbühel is also Austria's winter entertainment capital and attracts performers from all over the continent throughout the holiday season.
 Getting to Kitzbühel is easy via Salzburg, Innsbruck or Munich airports.

-Kitzbühel hosts The Hahnenkahm, the most treacherous and famous of all of the downhill ski races, and the publicity has made it one of the world's most famous ski resorts.
-The Kitzbühel ski pass includes the neighbouring but lesser known holiday resorts of Kirchberg, Aurach, Jochberg and Pass Thurn, and offers one of the largest and most diverse ski areas in the Alps with almost 100 miles (161km) of groomed slopes, a large cross-country ski area, and plenty of off-piste.
+Kitzbühel hosts The Hahnenkahm, one of the most treacherous and famous of all of the downhill ski races, and the publicity has made it one of the world's most famous ski resorts.
+The Kitzbühel ski pass includes the neighbouring but lesser known holiday resorts of Kirchberg, Aurach, Jochberg, and Pass Thurn, and offers one of the largest and most diverse ski areas in the Alps, with almost 100 miles (161km) of groomed slopes, a large cross-country ski area, and plenty of off-piste.
 Kitzbühel's problem is snow reliability - the holiday resort is under 800m and the highest skiing is at 2,000m, so skiing to your chalet or hotel door is rarely possible and the season is short.
 The resort attracts a large number of tourists from nearby countries, as well as throngs of holiday skiers and ski bums from the UK and Australia.

-Even non-skiers can find plenty to do on holiday in Kitzbühel, including ballooning, curling, hang-gliding, skating, hiking, snowmobiling or even just playing billiards.
-In Kitzbühel there is gambling at the casino, art galleries to browse, concerts to attend, a cinema for movie-watching and an alpine zoo.
+Even non-skiers can find plenty to do in Kitzbühel, including ballooning, curling, hang-gliding, skating, hiking, snowmobiling, or even just playing billiards.
+There is gambling at the casino, art galleries to browse, concerts to attend, a cinema for movie-watching, and even an alpine zoo.
 Highlights of the winter holiday season are the Christmas Market and New Year's Eve party.
 Kitzbühel is also well known as a spa centre and is full of health farms, while the public baths in town offer a multitude of amenities including saunas, steam baths, swimming, and massages.
 The picturesque, historic town itself offers plenty to see while on holiday, with its medieval houses, stylish shops, and beautiful old churches.
 Visitors can also take short excursions to the museums in the area, which include the Cable Car Museum at the Hahnenkamm Mountain Station, the Farmhouse Museum, and Mining Museum.